writer-wretch

 In a plaintive, downright sad section of his otherwise generally upbeat take on the future of technology, Kurzweil includes a subsection called “The Longevity of Information” in a chapter of his Singularity book: How to access the data contained on a circa 1960 IBM tape drive or a Data General Nova I circa 1973?

 First, Kurzweil explains, you need to find the old equipment and hope it still works.
 Then you need software and an operating system to run it.
 Are those still around somewhere?
 What about tech support, he asks?
 Hah!
 You can’t get a help desk worker to call you back about the latest glitch running Microsoft Office much less a program from forty years ago.
-“Even at the Computer History Museum most of the devices on display stopped functioning many years ago.”2
+“Even at the Computer History Museum most of the devices on display stopped functioning many years ago.” ((The Singularity Is Near, p.
+327))

 Kurzweil uses his own archival horror stories as “a microcosm of the exponentially expanding knowledge base that human civilization is accumulating,” then asks the terrible question: What if we are “writing” all of this knowledge in disappearing ink?
 The upshot of Kurzweil’s elegy to lost data is: “Information lasts only so long as someone cares about it.”